Selecting Spans for Evaluation¶

 - Then when defining the evaluation, you can refer to those span attributes using the

-is instrumented.
-In this example, we annotate both the span type, and set span attributes to refer to the query
+Let's walk through an example.
+Take this example where a method named query is instrumented.
+In this example, we annotate both the span type, and set span attributes to refer to the query argument to the function and the return argument of the function.

 Setting Span Attributes in Instrumentation